(1300 292 371)

 Security measures and/or actions put in place in order to prevent a computer from being harmed by malware.

-A document that stipulates the security functionality that must be included in Common Criteria evaluation to meet a range of defined threats.
+A document that stipulates the security functionality that must be included in a Common Criteria evaluation to meet a range of defined threats.

 Protection Profiles also define the activities to be taken to assess the security function of an evaluated product.